kolllor33/secure-json-database/README.md

 ```

 ## Changelog

+In version 1.4 you now can drop a table from your database.
+Also there is the network feature
+that alows you to sync your database over multiple servers

 In version 1.3 you now can use secure_json_database with multi core processes.
 Also there are more private methodes and variables added for security reasons.